 At the end of the hearing, the court will make a temporary order about matters needing temporary decisions.
 These include:

 A violation of this part of the order may be a misdemeanor.
 The party violating it can be ordered to pay a fine or go to jail.

 Divorce is a complex process, and you shouldn’t have to face it alone.
 To learn more about how a skilled divorce lawyer can help protect your rights and guide you through this difficult time, please contact Atticus Family Law today.
-We offer appointments at our four office locations across Minnesota.
+We offer appointments at our five office locations across Minnesota.

 Click the button below to connect with our experienced divorce attorney and start your journey toward a better tomorrow.Get Started Now